OUR KINGSTON FRENCH CURRICULUM

-At Kingston we want our pupils to have a real passion for languages and a curiosity for learning another language.
+We want our pupils to have a real passion for languages and a curiosity for learning another language.
 Our aim is for them to feel confident when in a foreign country to ‘try out’ their knowledge of the French language.
 Through our carefully thought-out programme of study our pupils will expand their knowledge of the world and the culture and traditions of another country.
-The curriculum is planned so that children are provided with the opportunity to experiment with expressing their ideas and thoughts in another language We use the teaching of French to add cultural capital to our pupils, especially our disadvantaged pupils who might not have the opportunity to travel abroad.
-Our belief is that the acquisition of a different language deepens pupil’s understanding of the world around them and makes a contribution to the development of their oracy and literacy.
+The curriculum is planned so that children are provided with the opportunity to experiment with expressing their ideas and thoughts in another language Our belief is that the acquisition of a different language deepens pupil’s understanding of the world around them and makes a contribution to the development of their oracy and literacy skills.

 French is taught to all of our junior pupils and is introduced to our infants in the form of songs, poems and books.
 Our aim is for our infant pupils to be excited about the prospect of formally learning French in year three.

 It is the aim of our MFL curriculum to ensure all of our pupils: